neonphog/smjs/CONTRIBUTING.md

 # Contributing to SMJS

-Just make sure lint, style, and mocha pass.
-I.e. run `grunt`.
+## Lint, Style, Unit Tests

+Just make sure `grunt` exits 0 before opening a Pull Request.

-One caveat: have a problem but don't know how to fix it?
+One caveat: Have a problem but don't know how to fix it?
 I welcome pull requests with new, failing unit tests.

+## Squash?

+I don't mind if you open a Pull Request with multiple commits, but, after review / updates, I'm going to ask you to squash before I merge.